 Infected Septum Piercing: What Does It Look Like and How to Treat It?

 How to Treat an Infected Septum Piercing?

-5. Apply a small amount of over-the-counter antibiotic ointment.
+2. Apply a small amount of over-the-counter antibiotic ointment or cream after you clean the area.

+Infected Septum Piercing: What Does It Look Like and How to Treat It?